yapplabs/ember-tether/README.md

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

+## Generating the Changelog

+This project uses [https://github.com/skywinder/github-changelog-generator](https://github.com/skywinder/github-changelog-generator) to generate its changelog.

 ## Credits

 - [Hubspot Tether](http://github.hubspot.com/tether/), the underlying library that implement the actual tethering behavior